iauns/cpm/README.md

 Building CPM Modules
 ====================

-When building CPM modules, there are some basic guidelines that you should follow.
+When building CPM modules for others to use, there are some basic guidelines that you should follow.

 Include Directories
 -------------------